It4innovations/hyperqueue/docs/faq.md

 ??? question "What operating systems does HQ support?"

-    HyperQueue currently only officially supports Linux (Ubuntu, Debian, CentOS, etc.).
+    HyperQueue currently only officially supports Linux.
 It might be possible to compile it for other operating systems, however we do not provide any support nor promise to fix any bugs for other operating systems.